isomerpages/imda-codesg/events/workshops/_posts/2018-10-27-digital-maker-desktop-mood-lamp.md

 ![hi](/images/events/generic-event-image.jpg)

 This workshop is suitable for participants aged 10 and above.
 Registration is required and material fee ($10 per participant) is payable to the organizer.
-Registration is required at library e-kiosks or at <a href="http://nlb.gov.sg/golibrary" target="_blank">http://nlb.gov.sg/golibrary</a>
+Registration is required at library e-kiosks or at https://www.nlb.gov.sg/golibrary

 In the month of October, some of our friends who are studying may be feeling the anxiety & heat from upcoming exams.
 Take some time off to join our 2-hours Digital Maker workshops to chill, de-stress and refocus by doing some interesting projects involving coding and making!